GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Experiments

 \subsection{Evaluation protocols}

-In addition to the exact matching evaluation protocol (see Sec.~\ref{sec:evaluation}), we explore model performance scores with more lenient automatic evaluation protocols.
+In addition to the exact matching evaluation protocol (\S\ref{sec:evaluation}), we explore model performance with more lenient automatic evaluation protocols.
 Specifically, we utilised an LLM to parse the generated output from the LMMs and extract the answer text, before evaluating it via exact matching as before.
-We carried out this evaluation method using both a frontier LLM (Gemini 1.5 Pro) and a small open-source LLM (LLaMA 3.1 8b-instruct \cite{llama3.1}).
-Details of the prompts used can be found in the \hyperref[sec:appendix]{Appendix}.
-Based on random sampling, the LLMs could extract specific answers from verbose output with high accuracy, however, performed poorly when provided the correct answer and prompted to actually determine the correctness of a given answer.
+We carried this out using both a frontier LLM (Gemini 1.5 Pro) and a small open-source LLM (LLaMA 3.1 8b-instruct \cite{llama3.1}).
+Details of the prompts used can be found in the Appendix.
+We found the LLMs could extract specific answers from verbose output with high accuracy but performed at determining the correctness of a model response given the ground truth answer.
 A comparison of the different evaluation protocols can be found in Fig.~\ref{fig:evaluators}. \textbf{On the whole, there is almost no difference between the exact matching and automatic evaluation protocols}.
-Similarly, there is little difference between extraction with a frontier closed-source and a small (8B parameter) open-source model, suggesting this approach can feasibly be conducted with little compute.
+Similarly, there is little difference between extraction with a frontier closed-source and a small open-source model, suggesting this approach can feasibly be conducted with little compute.
 However, \textbf{we advocate for the adoption of exact matching without the use of an LLM as the standard evaluation approach going forwards} as most models are clearly able to sufficiently follow output instructions and it provides a better signal of model capabilities.
 Cases where there are differences between the performance protocols indicate models that are the poorest instruction followers.